SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/InteractiveAutomationToolkit/README.md

 # Skyline.DataMiner.InteractiveAutomationToolkit

 This package is an extension to [Skyline.DataMiner.Automation](https://docs.dataminer.services/develop/api/types/Skyline.DataMiner.Automation.html).

 Quickly develop interactive automation scripts for DataMiner.
 This package provides an API that more closely resembles other desktop graphical user interface libraries.

+## How do I get started?

+Create or import an existing DatMiner automation script in Visual Studio.
+Then add the NuGet package to the project.
+You can now create your first interactive script using the toolkit:

 ```csharp
 using System;